Skip to content

 If a speaker breeches the code of conduct or ethics – you can make a complaint to PSA or to the Speakers Bureau that you used to book them.

-Conference Organising code of conduct, code of ethics, Professional Speakers Australia, PSA, speaker ethics
+For Conference Organisers, for Speakers code of conduct, code of ethics, Professional Speakers Australia, PSA, speaker ethics

 Post navigation